 Sept.
 23, 2013 – NCUA files suit against 13 international banks alleging violations of federal and state anti-trust laws through their manipulating of interest rates in the London Interbank Offered Rate system, or LIBOR.

 Dec.
-31, 2013 – The NCUA first reports the entire projected range of remaining assessments is negative, indicating no need for future assessments and the potential for a distribution of surplus funds.
+31, 2013 – The NCUA reports the entire projected range of remaining assessments is negative, indicating no need for future assessments and the potential for a distribution of surplus funds.

 Jan.
-1, 2014 – Corporate credit unions convert from the Corporate Rating Information System (CRIS) to the CAMEL rating system.
+1, 2014 – Corporate credit unions convert from the Corporate Rating Information System to the CAMEL rating system.
 The change reduces the number of complexities in supervising the corporate system and the consumer credit union system, streamlines reporting and provides a uniform measure of performance.

 Jan.
 23, 2014 – The NCUA Board approves a final rule allowing certain well-managed federal credit unions to utilize derivatives as a risk-management tool.